AntonyMayer/node-terminal-app-test/README.md

 Used to change default project.

  	$ jira project
+    project: CNHM

-Another option to change default project is to update it manually at */Users/username/Library/JiraCLI/jiraCLI.json*
+Another option to change default project(s) is to update it manually at */Users/username/Library/JiraCLI/jiraCLI.json*.

+To add multiple projects input its keys with space as separator

+    $ jira project
+    project: CNHM CDTR CMNM

 **4.4 test**